Newsletter Subscribe

 a la grecque, Aireys Inlet

 Aireys Inlet meets the Aegean at a la grecque, where Mediterranean soul collides with surf-town ease.
 Grilled octopus, crisp salads, chargrilled lamb — dishes arrive in a flurry of clinking glasses and loud laughter.
-Kids run barefoot on the lawn, the veranda hums with golden light, and you’re suddenly in a seaside dinner party where you fall a little bit in love with everyone at the table.
+Kids run barefoot on the lawn, the veranda dapples with golden light, and you’re suddenly in a seaside dinner party where you fall a little bit in love with everyone at the table.

 60 Great Ocean Road, Aireys Inlet